Training at Non-profits: How Girl Scouts San Diego Empowers its Volunteers

 Volunteers like the GSSD troop leaders give their time for a variety of reasons; some want to give back to the community; some have a child involved in scouting, and some may have fond memories being a scout themselves.

 They also come from a wide range of backgrounds; some troop leaders might work part time or be stay-at-home parents.
 Others may work in an office setting.
 This troop leader diversity is typically a strength for GSSD, but in this case, it creates an e-learning divide; the volunteers who work in a corporate setting are already familiar with learning management systems (LMS) but many of those who have not worked in an office setting may not be familiar with LMS tools at all.

 A complex learning platform can turn off someone who isn’t used to taking courses or modules online.
 If they have to spend too much time figuring out an LMS, they may become frustrated and tune out, put off their training, or just not take their courses at all.

 This was a problem for GSSD because their volunteers work with children, and need to be trained regularly in order to lead their troops confidently and well.
 Therefore, their learning management system had to be easy to use and intuitive, for everyone.

 How Girl Scouts San Diego trains its volunteers

-GSSD resolved their training challenges by choosing SAP Litmos Training for its ease of use, so that all of its troop leaders can log in wherever they are and take courses easily.
+GSSD resolved their training challenges by choosing Litmos LMS for its ease of use, so that all of its troop leaders can log in wherever they are and take courses easily.

 — Sandy Sultz, Adult Learning Manager for GSSD